the practical kitchen

 [gif] coil the twisted babka into a spiral shape, tucking the end under

 During this time, the babka should nearly double in size — it will grow outwards as well as upwards as it rests.
-If you've gone the loaf-pan route, the dough should crown slightly over the top of the pan.
+When you poke it gently with a finger it should seem airy and light and spring back slightly.
+That's how you know its ready to bake.

 The baked apples and honey babka sits on a cooling rack on a wooden cutting board.
 It's pretty bare, but golden brown with dark brown apple butter around the apple pieces and in all the creases.

-Let your babka cool completely before you do the drizzle.
+Let your babka cool completely before you drizzle it with the honey icing.
 If the dough is hot or warm, the icing will melt and slide off the dough.
 To drizzle it, use a fork or even the whisk you used to mix the icing to drag long ropes of it across the babka in a zig-zag shape.

 To move the babka off the cooling rack and onto your serving platter be confident, move quickly, and don't let it see the fear in your eyes.
 Another option is to cut it in half, in quarters, or wedges/slices, and then move it onto the serving tray.